phalcon-orphanage/docs/fr/reference/micro.rst

     <?php

-    //This is the start route
+    // This is the start route
     $app->get('/', function () {
         echo "<h1>Welcome!</h1>";
     });